fionayyc/last-centurion/red-sector/logs/dash-throttle-n-thrust.md

 Dash followed, slower, predatory, licking her lips.
 “Or just let us make it up to you.”

-Derrian leaned back slightly as they reached him, heat rising in his eyes.
+Kaidan leaned back slightly as they reached him, heat rising in his eyes.
 He watched as both girls moved between his knees, unbuckling his belt in practiced tandem, pulling open his uniform pants.
 His cock sprang free—thick, already hard from the sight of them.

 Caylee moaned at the sight.
 “Fuck, I forgot how big you are.”

 Dash’s fingers wrapped around the base.
 “He missed us.”

 Caylee licked up the underside in one slow, teasing drag.
 Dash kissed the tip, tongue flicking across the slit.
-Derrian growled low, a sound that made both girls shiver.
+Kaidan growled low, a sound that made both girls shiver.

 Then they went to work.